I am a Senior Lecturer in Law. My main areas of expertise are data protection law and policy, and law and emerging technologies.

 I have previously lectured in law at the University of Hertfordshire and also at the University of Southampton, where I completed my PhD.

-Henry is a lecturer in law at the University of Portsmouth, and is the deputy editor for Computer Law & Security Review (CLSR) an international journal of technology and law and practice, providing a major platform for publication of high quality research, policy and legal analysis within the field of IT law and computer security.
-In 2015 the journal was the first of its kind in the world to be indexed in the Thomson Reuters Journal Citation Reports for Social Sciences.
+I am also Deputy Editor for Computer Law & Security Review (CLSR), an international journal of technology and law and practice.
+The journal provides a major platform for the publication of high quality research, policy and legal analysis in the field of IT law and computer security.
+In 2015 the journal became the first of its kind in the world to be indexed in the Thomson Reuters Journal Citation Reports for Social Sciences.

-Henry’s research primarily focuses on data protection law and policy, and has published a number of articles in the field.
-He is also interested in IT law, media law, and the interplay between law and emerging technologies more generally.
+I am also interested in IT law, media law, freedom of information, data governance, and the interplay between law and emerging technologies more generally.

 I am module coordinator for Data Protection Law & Policy, at both undergraduate and postgraduate levels.
 I have also previously taught Criminal Law, Public Law, EU Law, and Medical Law.

 I welcome applications for PhD supervision on topics related to data protection law and policy.